ZerioDev/ShardBot-discord.js/README.md

-# Music-bot
+# ShardBot-discord.js
-A complete code to download for a music bot.
-Using a module (discord-player) 🏓
+A short example to set up the shards on your discord bot ! 🏓

 Are you trying to understand shards ?
 This code is for you !